cherrywoods/swift-meta-serialization/README.md

 Furthermore you may not do anything in your encoding and decoding code.
 There are some limitations beyond swifts limitations, when you are using MetaSerialization (or using a framework using MetaSerialization).
 [Here's a list](https://github.com/cherrywoods/swift-meta-serialization/wiki/Illegal-Encoding-or-Decoding-Behaviours) of code snippets, for which MetaSerialization will give you the "go directly into the prision" card/crash.

+## Licensing
+This project's code could be seen in part as derivate work of JSONEncoder from Foundation, licensed under the Apache v2 license.
+Because I'm no layer I can say if realy is a such.
+Due to this, the Apache license file is included in this repository.

+This should only apply for version 1 and before.
+Version 2 should not be seen a derivate.

 ## Testing
 This project is tested against the tests of JSONEncoder from Foundation.